Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/tram/tram_ls60/readme.md

 ![output](images/output_tram_filled.png)

-6. Tied down the PA08 pin with a jumper
+6. Tied down the PA08 pin with a jumper (Remove short from GND and connect it to Vcc to create a rising edge)
 7. The following TrustRAM content should be observed on console, meaning the TrustRAM Full Erase was performed because of Tamper Erase Detection:

 ![output](images/output_tram_erased.png)